Best iPhone portable chargers and power banks for 2020: Mophie, MyCharge and more

 Available in a variety of capacities, MyCharge's Adventure series battery packs are designed to withstand drops and offer both dust and water resistance.
 They also include a carabiner so you can clip the battery onto a backpack.

-Priced at around $23, the Adventure Mini pictured here houses a 3,350-mAh output battery that will fully charge most phones.
-It has one USB-out port (no charging cable is included) while the step-up Adventure Plus ($25) has a 4,400-mAh battery and dual USB-out ports to charge or recharge two phones at the same time.
+Priced at around $27, the Adventure Mini pictured here houses a 3,350-mAh output battery that will fully charge most phones.
+It has one USB-out port (no charging cable is included) while the step-up Adventure Plus has dual USB-out ports to charge or recharge two phones at the same time.
 That's a lot of ports.

 MyCharge's Unplugged series comes in 3K (3,000 mAh output), 5K (5,000 mAh output), 8K (8,000 mAh output) and 10K (10,000 mAh output) models, all of which are portable battery packs with wireless charging capabilities.
 Additionally, they have a USB-out port or ports for wired charging with a cable (you can charge two devices simultaneously).
 It's like having a charging pad without the cord.